UNEadvancedweb/tutorial-2015mongodb/README.md

 This could work by pushing it into the `User` Java object, and then calling `UserService.update` to save the object.
 Or you could do an update query directly on the database entry.

+### A note with the solution

+To keep things simple for students who might not have much programming experience, I implemented the login/logout using a call to save.
+Actually, though, I don't recommend you do this.

+The web is a parallel environment -- you could have multiple calls happening on the same objects on different threads.
+If each of those calls overwrites *the whole record*, then you can find that you can lose data -- one request treads on the data from another.

+Generally, I recommend using the update operations, such as `$push` and `$addToSet` for pushing sessions into users, as these do not write the whole record.
+My rule of thumb is "always perform the smallest write possible".

+And ideally, change the settings in the driver so that you only return when the data has been written, not just when the driver has sent the update request to the database.